Digital-Peak/DPDocker/webserver/README.md

 With the url _localhost/wg_ you get access to a webgrind instance, which displays some profiling information.
 Profiling is enabled on all sites but only with a trigger.
 This means you have to add _XDEBUG_PROFILE_ to the url or use a browser extension like [Xdebug helper for Firefox](https://addons.mozilla.org/en-US/firefox/addon/xdebug-helper-for-firefox) to profile a site.
 More information how webgrind works can be found [here](https://github.com/jokkedk/webgrind).
 - **phpMyAdmin**
 With the url _localhost:81_ you get access to a phpMyAdmin instance.
+- **pgAdmin**
+With the url _localhost:82_ you get access to a pgAdmin instance.
 - **MailCatcher**
-With the url _localhost:82_ you get access to a MailCatcher instance.
+With the url _localhost:83_ you get access to a MailCatcher instance.
 [Mailcatcher](https://mailcatcher.me/) is a simple web front end to read mails.
 All sites are configured the way that mails are not sent to the real recipient but do land instead in the mailcatcher.
 This is handy when yo have to deal with mails.